Catenscia/MxOps/docs/source/user_documentation/scenario.md

 # Scenario

-`Scenario` are an environment in which the results of the every `step` execution will be stored locally on your computer.
+`Scenario` are an environment in which the results of `step` executions can be stored locally on your computer.
 This allows to execute identical `Scenes` on different contracts in the **same** network and it is also essential to use these results at a later time (for example to upgrade a contract).

 ## Structure